mireille1999/Credential-Locker/README.md

 * Enter the site name, your username and password
 * Display a list of credentials
 * Exit application

+## User Stories

+As a user I would like:
+* To create an account with my details - log in and password
+* Store my existing login credentials
+* Generate a password for a new credential/account

 ## SetUp / Installation Requirements
 ### Prerequisites